lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 better illustrate how the object moves across the sky.
 In the plot panel, click on the "Settings" icon (double gears) to open the "Plot Parameters" pop-up window.
-Under "Trace Options", for "Color Map" enter ``midPointMjdTai`` and for "Color Scale" enter "Rainbow".
+Under "Trace Options", for "Color Map" enter "midPointMjdTai" and for "Color Scale" enter "Rainbow".
 Then click "Apply".

 .. figure:: /_static/portal_tut03_step03c.png